hyzyla/test_city_world_group/README.md

-# Test project City World Group
+# Test task for the developer's position in City World Group

 Simple socket server and GUI client.